National Three Peaks Challenge (24 Hours)

 YES!
 We require that all clients have good hiking boots.
 Waterproofing is highly recommended.
 Please be advised that we reserve the right to turn you away from this challenge if you do not have suitable footwear.
 We also cannot take any responsibility for injuries or failure to complete this challenge caused by inappropriate shoe choices.
 The terrain on all 3 mountains is rocky and very slippy when wet.
 Given the nature of the trip with people progressively getting more fatigued, boots reduce the risk of strains, sprains or worse.
 An ankle injury is not always a major problem however, it can pose significant logistical issues and impact the success of the entire group.

 Yes - It’s highly recommended you take out personal travel insurance.
 Travel cover protects you in the case of unforeseen circumstances including cancellations, injuries, equipment loss, flight changes, problems with public transport and other events that could negatively impact your trip.
 We can't make official recommendations as insurance is a regulated industry in the UK.
-However, we suggest specialist adventure travel insurers like, [Rise & Shield](https://riseandshield.com/).
+However, we suggest specialist adventure travel insurers, like [Rise & Shield](https://riseandshield.com/?ref=mdi5ywe).
 They cover 100s of activities and are easy to deal with if you need to make a claim.
 They also cover unique scenarios, like trekking at altitude or emergency evacuation in hard-to-reach places, that ordinary travel insurance doesn’t cover.
 Many of our clients also use the British Mountaineering Council (BMC).
+It's your responsibility to carefully check the details of your policy to ensure that you're covered for the specific activities you'll be carrying out.

 On your trip